26 Sep The Best TRX Rehab Exercises

 Shoulder Field Goals

 Shoulder Field Goals are one of my favorite accessory exercises for shoulder health and overhead stability.
 Here, I demonstrate using the EDGE Suspension Trainer.
-This exercise contains components of scapular retraction, shoulder horizontal abduction, and external rotation, all motions that we should LOAD to increase scapular and shoulder stability.
 The suspension trainer allows you to alter the difficulty by adjusting how far you stand from the system.
-The closer you stand, the more difficult it is, as you will be lifting more of your own body-weight.
+The closer you stand, the more difficult it is, as you will be lifting more of your body-weight.
 Give the shoulder field goal a try to increase shoulder stability, a great exercise for both rehab and performance settings!

 Michael Mash, DPT, CSCS, FMS